GSA-TTS/identity-site/content/_help/verify-your-identity/overview._en.md

 - /help/verifying-your-identity/multiple-accounts-to-verifying-my-identity-for/
 - /help/verifying-your-identity/why-do-i-need-to-verify-my-identity/
 accept_id_list:
-- Driver’s license from all 50 states, the District of Columbia (DC), and other U.S. territories (Guam, U.S. Virgin Islands, American Samoa, Mariana Islands, and Puerto Rico).
+- __Driver’s license__ from all 50 states, the District of Columbia (DC), and other U.S. territories (Guam, U.S. Virgin Islands, American Samoa, Mariana Islands, and Puerto Rico).
-- Non-driver’s license state-issued ID card.
-This is an identity document issued by the state, the District of Columbia (DC), or U.S. territory that asserts identity but does not give driving privileges.
+- __Non-driver’s license state ID card.__ This is an identity document issued by the state, the District of Columbia (DC), or U.S. territory that asserts identity but does not give driving privileges.
+- __U.S.
+Passport book.__ Passports are accepted in some cases.
+If you don’t see the option to verify your identity with a passport, use a driver’s license or state ID, or try to verify your identity again later.
 reject_id_list:
-- U.S. passports
+- U.S. passport cards and non-U.S. passports
-- military IDs
+- Military IDs
+- Firearm license or permit cards
-- expired IDs or extension documents paper or temporary IDs
+- Expired IDs or extension documents
+- Paper or temporary IDs
-- non-U.S. IDs
+- Non-U.S. IDs
 ---

 Identity verification is the process where you prove you are you — and not someone pretending to be you.
 After [you create your Login.gov account](/create-an-account/) or sign in, you may need to verify your identity to access services at some agencies.